RhymeSim/Rhyme/src/rhyme_iterative_riemann_solver/README.md

   ![x-t-Riemann-Solver](assets/x-t-Riemann-Solver.jpg)

   The unknown region between $`u_L`$ and $`u_R`$ is the star region.
-Note that the middle wave is always a contact discontinuity while the left and right nonlinear waves are either shock or rarefaction waves.
+Note that the middle wave is the contact discontinuity while the left and the right nonlinear waves are either shock or rarefaction waves.
 Therefore, according to the type of the nonlinear waves, there can be four possible wave configurations,